Resources from Hands On Nashville

 Through its Corporate Partner Program, Hands On Nashville creates custom volunteer events that build capacity for community partners.

 VAN is a network of Nashville’s volunteer managers who meet monthly to share best practices, learn about the most effective strategies for supporting those who serve, and inspire each other to grow professionally and personally.
 VAN is guided by the VAN Council, a leadership team of peers within the group.
-VAN members collaborate and exchange resources to enhance their careers and ensure robust nonprofits that engage volunteers in meaningful ways.
 Established in 1974, VAN successfully transitioned into a program of Hands On Nashville in January 2013.